Finding out the approximate distance between your home and the schools you wish to apply for

 - is a general one for measuring distance to a range of council facilities

-- is not set up to measure for school admissions purposes, i.e. from the centre of a house/building to the designated main entrance of a school
+- is not set up to measure for school admissions purposes, i.e. from a reference point within a house/building to the designated main entrance of a school

 - doesn’t give measurements to three decimal points. the measurement given by this site will not always be identical to that from the council’s GIS system.

 Be aware -

 - you should not assume that, if any measurement from your home to school given by this site is the same or less than the minimum distance to which a school has admitted applicants in previous years, you will be offered a place.